geekmouse/FleX2Json/README.md

 ## Brief
 FleX2Json is a solution to organize your data with Microsoft Excel and to convert them into JSON/XML files, with a very configable, expandable and  flexible approach.

-There are many projects providing format conversion functions already but we found that most of them are not powerful or flexible enough to meet complex requirement.
-So we implemented FleX2Json and continually improved it along with our own game projects.
+There are many projects providing format conversion functions already but we found that most of them are not powerful or flexible enough to meet complex requirements.
+So we developed FleX2Json and continually improved it along with our own game projects.
 Now we decide to open source it to benefit the engineers who need.

 ## Features

 * **Java** based.
 Run it anywhere.
 * Run **single command** to generate JSON/XML files from multiple sheets from multiple .xls/.xlsx sources.
-* Can **custom the output paths and extensions** for every source file or even every sheet by configuring config.xml.
+* Can **custom the output paths and extensions** for every source file or even every sheet by modifying config.xml.
 * **Auto-check data types** for every attribute if is needed.
 * Flexibly insert human-readable comment in the excel sheets for every object and attribute.
 * Support 3-layers JSON structure.
 However in current version, only the array of basic types is supported in the 3rd layer.